-In our age of digital technology, not everyone can appreciate things that are "old school."
-One of those things is preaching from behind the pulpit, yet there are a lot of people who love that their pastor still stands behind the pulpit to deliver God's word to them.
+In our age of digital technology, not everyone can appreciate things that are “old school.”
+One of those things is preaching from behind the pulpit, yet many people love that their pastor still stands behind the lectern to deliver God’s word to them.

 To them, they don’t have to be the “hipster” pastor that walks around the stage.
 They like it that they are pronouncing God’s word from their traditional pulpit.

-With that in mind, finding the best pulpit mic, is something that is not talked about or written about very often.
-Pulpit mics, often called podium mics or lectern mics have their own features and benefits.
-I will try to go over those features and benefits and make this, like all my articles, easy for you to choose which is the best for your church.
+With that in mind, finding the best pulpit mic is something that is not talked about or written about very often.
+Pulpit mics often called podium mics, or lectern mics have their features and benefits.
+I will try to go over those features and advantages and make this, like all my articles, easy for you to choose which is the best for your church.

 The purpose of Easy Church Tech is to provide options for pastors and church leaders as they are searching out what is the best technology options for their church.
 The links I provide to products are Amazon links.
 I have chosen Amazon because they have proven themselves to be a reliable way to purchase products and save hours in the time spent shopping.

-I think it is a better use of my time to take 15 minutes to order something and have it show up on my door 2 days later, than it is to spend hours shopping when I could be studying, praying, or visiting church members.
+I think it is a better use of my time to take 15 minutes to order something and have it show up on my door two days later than it is to spend hours shopping when I could be studying, praying, or visiting church members.

 So with that said, let’s take a look at the pulpit microphones that I am recommending.
 For those of you that are just looking to replace an existing microphone, then here is a list of the products.
 For those of you that want to do more research, I will go into greater depth below.